tomjoht/tomjoht.github.io/_posts/2019/11/2019-11-04-tech-writing-screening-test.md

 summary: "In an attempt to more easily filter technical writing candidates in the hiring process, I'm experimenting with a series of multiple-choice tests to  \"take the pulse\" of any technical writing candidate to easily see whether a candidate is worth moving up to the next level in a hiring process (for example, moving from the resume pile to a phone screen)."
 ---

-Nov 11, 2019 Update: See my follow-up post here: [Follow-up to 4 Technical Writing Tests Post](/blog/follow-up-to-technical-writing-tests-for-screening-candidates/).
+{{site.data.alerts.note}}Nov 12, 2019 Update: See my follow-up post here: [Follow-up to 4 Technical Writing Tests Post](/blog/follow-up-to-technical-writing-tests-for-screening-candidates/).{{site.data.alerts.end}}

 ## About the tests